uirasampaio/Project-MemoryGame/README.md

 - If the clicked cards don't match, the cards will unflip.

 - To win the game match all the cards available.
-The game can be reset at anytime by clicking in the reset button, when this happen the game will shuffle the cards and reset the moves and rank.
 The user start with three star rating but the rating drops the more moves it take to complete the game.

+- Reset the game at any time by clicking in the reset icon next to the move counter, it will shuffle the cards and reset the score.

 ## Resources used to create the game: